galastrostats/general/git-tutorial/07-collaborating.md

 ## Submit a pull request
 Now we need to merge the changes.
 To do this, the Collaborator submits a pull request to the owner.
 To do this

-1. Switch to new branch in Github
+1. Switch to the new branch (`wolfman-pluto`) in Github.
-2. Click on the new pull request
+2. Click on the new pull request.

 The Collaborator will then be given a review page that presents you with an overview of the changes, and a place to write a comment.
 After filling them in you can click `Create pull request`